U.S. is denying passports to Americans along the border, throwing their citizenship into question

 One of the midwives who was accused of providing fraudulent birth certificates in the 1990s admitted in an interview that in two cases, she accepted money to provide fake documents.
 She said she helped deliver 600 babies in South Texas, many of them now being denied passports.
 Those birth certificates were issued by the state of Texas, with the midwife’s name listed under “birth attendant.”

-“I know that they are suffering now, but it’s out of my control,” she said, speaking on the condition of anonymity because of the sensitivity of her admission.
+“I know that they are suffering now, but it’s out of my control,” she said, speaking on the condition her last name not be used because of the sensitivity of her admission.

 For those who have received passport denials from the government, it affects not only their travel plans but their sense of identity as Americans.